Back to blog

 Though you’ll find many definitions for this helpful process, it’s best to keep it simple.
 Marketing automation is using technology to streamline, automate, and measure marketing activities.

 With this definition in mind, it’s easy to see the importance of marketing automation for agencies.
 This process substantially increases their productivity, helping them make tremendous progress toward their marketing objectives and, ultimately, higher revenue.
-That’s probably why roughly 75% of all companies use at least one marketing automation tool.
+That’s probably why roughly 75% of all companies use at least one marketing automation tool as of 2024.

 So, let’s take a deeper look into this fascinating field, exploring how (and why) agencies should take advantage of it to propel their marketing efforts.